Rhodes Scholarship (U.S.)

-2. Attend/view an information session and take note of the Screening Application deadline (see above)
+2. Attend/view an information session and take note of the Screening Application deadlines (see above)

-3. If it is after the Screening Application deadline, contact us to see if we are still accepting applications
+3. If it is after all of the Screening Application deadline, contact us to see if we are still accepting applications

 4. Contact CUSE National Fellowships if you still have questions